abcnorio/mixedmethod-rcode/README.md

 ## R version

 All R scripts were written and tested under R v3.4/ v3.6.
-"In theory" they should run with later versions of R as well.
+They should run with later versions of R as well.
 However, sometimes packages are not maintained anymore and then they are dropped from the official R repository or something changes so heavily in a package that previous functions either do not exist anymore or at least not in the way they should and are used here.
+This happens when object names, internal structures, etc. become obsolete.
 Therefor, one can create a virtual machine or a docker engine, install R v3.4/ v3.6 and everything should run fine independent from using Linux or Windows.
-All scripts were developed under Linux, but also tested under win7.
+All scripts were developed under Linux, but also tested under win7 und should run with win10 or win11.
+In future we will provide a docker file + image that can be used to run the code via the free RStudio server.
+Those who are interested can send a note to get the most recent version of the docker file which is still under development.
+The book contains at the end a list of all the R libraries and their versions.
+However, most things should just work out of the box, the notes above refer to special cases of certain libraries required and later removed from the R repo because the package maintainers of those packages did not update to more recent R versions.

 ## R libraries

 Many scripts require external R packages and external libraries installed on the operation system (Linux, ...), espicially if it comes to compilation in the context of Bayesian linear models with package brms.
 Sometimes they require especially under Linux the compilation of libraries.
 Such compilations under Linux should be done directly by running R from the commandline and **not** (**never!**) via using some GUI like RStudio (esp. this one!), because a lot of experiences showed that the compilation tends to break and fails out of unknown reasons if such a GUI was used.
 Compilation directly via R on the commandline works pretty well as long as the necessary (development) libraries are installed on the system.
-Afterwards the GUI can be used again without any hazzle.
+If a library on the OS is missing, R tells you normally what is missing and gives a hint how to install it (e.g. using apt).
+Afterwards, the GUI can be used again without any hazzle.
 Under windows, most libraries do not require any compilation.
 If compiled packages or packages installed from the commandline and not via the OS package system (using debs/ rpms/ etc.) should be made available for all local users, start R as root and install then packages via the commandline.

 If future time permits the scripts will be updated to work with R v4.